Laura’s eyes were full of tears. They couldn’t leave him, she pleaded. They just couldn’t.

 Ma placed her big flat iron skillet over the fire and set about making frycakes.
 As the soymeal gruel sizzled in its shallow bath of tallow, everyone seemed to relax.
 Eventually, Pa lowered his rifle.

 The first frycake came out warm and steaming in the chilly dawn air.
 Ma spooned a dollop of wildberry jam on top and handed it to their guest.
-Marco looked overwhelmed, as if the fluffy brown disc was the finest gift he had ever received.
+Marco looked overwhelmed, as if the fluffy yellow disc was the finest gift he had ever received.

 More frycakes emerged from the pan and flopped down onto tin plates.
 They were best hot, so nobody waited for everyone to be served.
 They ate them up just as soon as they were ready.
 Laura liked to roll hers up like a parchment scroll let the jam squirt out the ends as she would take a bite.

 At one point, Pa took over at the skillet so Ma could eat.
 As he flipped the soymeal cakes and spooned out the jam, he peppered Marco with questions.
 Where had he come from?
 Where was he bound?

 Laura knew she was not supposed to speak while grown-ups were talking.
 But she could listen.
 She listened to everything the young man had to say, savoring her frycake in the meanwhile.

 Marco had grown up to the south, Laura learned, in the lands called the Illinoy.
 He had been a soldier.

 “General Rhee?” asked Pa, depositing another flat frycake on the stranger’s plate.

 Laura paused mid-bite.
 She looked from her father to the boy in the muddy green jacket, a wad of unchewed dough tucked into her cheek like a curious little squirrel.
 General Rhee was a famous caudillo.
 It was he that had founded the Army of Faith’s Spear Triumphant, the men that had overrun the Illinoy and driven Clan Ortega west.